Pollock v. Farmers' Loan & Trust Co.

 Pollock v.
 Farmers' Loan & Trust Company, 157 U.S. 429 (1895), affirmed on rehearing, 158 U.S. 601 (1895), was a landmark case of the Supreme Court of the United States.
-In a 5-to-4 decision, the Supreme Court struck down the income tax imposed by the Wilson–Gorman Tariff Act for being an unapportioned direct tax.
-The decision was superseded in 1913 by the Sixteenth Amendment to the United States Constitution, which allows Congress to levy income taxes without apportioning them among the states.
+In a 5–4 decision, the Supreme Court struck down the income tax imposed by the Wilson–Gorman Tariff Act for being an unapportioned direct tax.
+This decision was superseded in 1913 by the Sixteenth Amendment to the United States Constitution, which allows Congress to levy income taxes without apportioning them among the states.

-Congress had previously introduced an income tax during the American Civil War, but this tax had been repealed in 1872.
+The US Congress had introduced an income tax during the American Civil War, but the tax was repealed in 1872.
 In 1894, Congress passed the Wilson-Gorman Tariff Act, which lowered tariff rates and made up for some of the lost revenue by introducing taxes on income, corporate profits, gifts, and inheritances.
 Chief Justice Melville Fuller's majority opinion in Pollock held that a federal tax on income derived from property was unconstitutional when it was not apportioned among the states according to representation in the House of Representatives.
 Fuller also held that federal taxation of interest earned on certain state bonds violated the doctrine of intergovernmental tax immunity.
 In one dissent, Associate Justice Henry Billings Brown wrote that the majority opinion "involves nothing less than the surrender of the taxing power to the moneyed class."

-The Court's decision in Pollock was unpopular, but it effectively prevented Congress from implementing another income tax over the next two decades since the apportionment requirements were widely regarded as unworkable.
 The ratification of the Sixteenth Amendment essentially overturned the key holding in Pollock, and Congress established a new federal income tax in the Revenue Act of 1913.
 The Court's holding regarding the taxation of interest income on certain bonds was later overruled in the 1988 case of South Carolina v.
 Baker.

 Before Pollock

 Early income tax

 In order to help pay for its war effort in the American Civil War, Congress imposed the first federal income tax in U.S. history through passage of the Revenue Act of 1861.
 The act created a flat tax of three percent on incomes above $800 ($ in current dollar terms).
-This taxation of income reflected the increasing amount of wealth held in stocks and bonds rather than property, which the federal government had taxed in the past.
-Congress later further raised taxes, and by the end of the war, the income tax constituted about one-fifth of the revenue of the federal government.
+The taxation of income reflected the increasing amount of wealth held in stocks and bonds, rather than property, which the federal government had taxed in the past.
+Congress later further raised taxes, and by the end of the war, the income tax constituted about one fifth of the revenue of the federal government.
 The federal income tax remained in effect until its repeal in 1872.
 The constitutionality of the federal income tax was later upheld by the Supreme Court in the 1881 case of Springer v.
 United States.

 The Socialist Labor Party advocated a graduated income tax in 1887.
 The Populist Party "demanded a graduated income tax" in its 1892 platform.